ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d3 - a2 - LEGACY - React - Connecting React app to the backend.md

 Time:
 - Some students get all the functionality in about 2h (even with bonus things in 2-4h).
-- Some students need a lot of help (ex.
-2-3h to get routing + display the list of apartments or start the functionality to create)
+- Some students need a lot of help (e.g. 2-3h to get routing + display the list of apartments or start the functionality to create)

 <!--